SaysockRFQ

 Anything that does not change product direction, pack-out logic, documentation scope, or shipment assumptions can usually wait until the next focused review stage.

-What causes the most follow-up drag
+What causes the most file-review drag

 Mixed logo versions, no file naming logic, and references with no note about what should actually carry into the sock program usually create another clarification loop.